facebook/wdt/README.md

 When wdt is run in a standalone mode, behavior is changed through gflags in wdtCmdLine.cpp

+* WdtThread.{h|cpp}
+Common functionality and settings between SenderThread and ReceiverThread.
+Both of these kind of threads inherit from this base class.

 * WdtBase.{h|cpp}

 Common functionality and settings between Sender and Receiver